data-psl/data-psl.github.io/intensive-week-ecofi-2022.md

 header-img: "img/dauphine-back.jpg"
 ---

-As part of the special "transverse program" DATA of PSL, we organize the Eco/Finance AI summer school.
+As part of the special “transverse program” DATA of PSL, we organize the Eco/Finance AI summer school.

 You want to learn:
-- How AI can interact with economics and finance ?
+- How can AI interact with economics and finance?
-- How to build machine learning models from data ?
+- How to build machine learning models from data?
-- What is the connection between causality and machine learning ?
+- What is the connection between causality and machine learning?
-- What can we learn from texts (Natural Language Processing) and images (Computer Vision) ?
+- What can we learn from texts (Natural Language Processing)?

-The goal of this summer school is to introduced recent and important tools from data science that can  address issues in the fields of economics and finance.
-This week  is composed of  livestreamed lectures and lab sessions to provide participants the starter skills.
+The goal of this summer school is to introduce recent and important tools from data science that can address issues in the fields of economics and finance.
+This week combines lectures and lab sessions to provide participants with the starter skills.

 _Important:_ Master and PhD students should check with their administration if this course can be validated within their programme.